 Provide Opportunities for Socialization Outside of Work

-These pockets of opportunity for team members to socialize and discuss non-work related things will help establish and strengthen their bond.
+These pockets of opportunity for team members to socialize and discuss non-work-related things will help establish and strengthen their bond.
 Effective remote team leaders can enable a smoother working relationship and team dynamic through socialization and team building.

 Show Empathy and Genuine Concern

-It may be easy to think that your employees have got it easy because they’re working from the comfort of your homes.
-This is one trap you should not fall into.
-Same as with offering flexibility to employees, you should also show empathy and genuine concern.
-Be empathic on how they are struggling to keep it together – both on their personal and professional obligations.
-Show genuine concern for their well-being and career growth.
 And when your employees feel and see your sincerity, you get to build trust and put down the barriers that can be brought by remote working.
 This will make you more effective in being a remote team leader.

 Why You Need to Invest in Remote Work Tools